ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 - `protected constructor(generator: string)`: Initializes a new instance of the `BaseBuilder` class with the specified generator.

-### Properties

-- `aiService: IGenericAIService`: An instance of the AI service used for querying GPT.
-- `generator: string`: The generator used for generating questions.
-- `config: ICodeNarratorConfig`: The configuration object for the Code Narrator.

 ### Methods

-- `public async generateUsingPlugin()`: Calls the `generate()` method to generate questions using the plugin.
+- `public async generateUsingPlugin()`: Calls the `generate()` method to generate content using the plugin.

-- `abstract generate(): Promise<any>`: An abstract method that must be implemented by derived classes to generate questions.
+- `abstract generate(): Promise<any>`: An abstract method that must be implemented by derived classes to generate content.

-- `public async getAnswer(name: string, args: any = {}, template = 'template', assistantMessages?: string[]): Promise<GenericAIResponse>`: Renders the question using the specified template and arguments, queries the AI service, and returns the response.
+- `public async getAnswer(name: string, args: any = {}, template = 'template', assistantMessages?: string[]): Promise<GenericAIResponse>`: Generates a question using the specified template and arguments, sends it to the AI service, and returns the response.

+  - `name`: The name of the file or entity to generate a question for.
+  - `args`: An optional object containing additional arguments for the question.
+  - `template`: An optional string specifying the template to use for generating the question (default is 'template').
+  - `assistantMessages`: An optional array of strings containing assistant messages.

-- `public async generateDocumentation(options: GenerateOptions)`: Generates documentation using the specified options and returns a `Document` object.
+- `public async generateDocumentation(options: GenerateOptions)`: Generates documentation for the specified file or entity using the given options and returns a `Document` object.

+  - `options`: An object containing options for generating documentation, such as `args`, `template`, `name`, `pathToFile`, `folderPath`, `sidebarPosition`, `assistantMessages`, `sidebarLabel`, `saveToPath`, and `data`.

-- `public async generateDocumentationAndCache(options: GenerateOptions)`: Generates documentation using the specified options, caches the document, and generates the documentation file.
+- `public async generateDocumentationAndCache(options: GenerateOptions)`: Generates documentation for the specified file or entity using the given options, creates a `Document` object, and stores it in the cache.

+  - `options`: An object containing options for generating documentation, such as `args`, `template`, `name`, `pathToFile`, `folderPath`, `sidebarPosition`, `assistantMessages`, `sidebarLabel`, `saveToPath`, `data`, and `prevDocument`.

-- `public hasChanged(document?: Document)`: Checks if the document has changed since the last update.
+- `public hasChanged(document?: Document)`: Checks if the specified document has changed since it was last updated.

+  - `document`: An optional `Document` object to check for changes.

-## Usage
+## Example Usage

 To use the `BaseBuilder` class, you need to create a derived class that implements the `generate()` method.
 Here's an example: